ids/cluster-builder/README.md

 ## Kubernetes KubeAdm Configuration

-In addition to some of the general __hosts__ file configuration parameters described in the above guides, there are some special __K8s__ configuration paramters to note:
+With respect to `centos-k8s` and `fedora-k8s` based `kubeadm` clusters there are additional configuration parameters to those described in the _general_ guides:

 	k8s_version=1.12.*